EffectOrientedProgramming/book/Chapters/04_Superpowers.md

 Not only can capabilities be added to any Effect, Effects can be combined and modified, producing new Effects.

-## Superpower 3.
-Things Can Take a Long Time
+## Superpower: Things Can Take a Long Time

 ```scala mdoc:silent
 val effect3 =